In today’s tutorial, we’ll see how to use KWalletManager to create a new wallet and use a GPG key for its encryption.

 - Blowfish.
 KWallet saves this sensitive data in a strongly encrypted file, accessible by all applications and protected with a master password we define.

 - GPG.
 GnuPG offers some powerful encryption algorithms and uses passphrase-protected long keys.
-If a GPG key is found, you will get the following dialog where you can select a key to use for your new wallet.
+If a GPG key is available, you will get the following dialog where you can select a key to use for your new wallet.

 Disclaimer: We do not develop KWalletManager, the KDE Wallet KCM, the KWallet subsystem, or KGpg.
 To request features or report problems, please create issues in the KDE bug tracker.

-For more information about KWallet, check The KWallet Handbook.
+For more information about KWallet, check the KWallet Handbook.

 That’s it; this concludes today’s tutorial.